stepanataccolade/docsv2/sources/gs_ci_sample.md

 - Login to [Shippable](<http://www.shippable.com>) using your source code system.
 For this tutorial GitHub is used.

 ## Enable a Repo
-To enable the forked repository for Shippable's CI, activate the repo on the ‘New Project’ page (Note: if you haven’t enabled any projects previously, you’ll be on the ‘New Project’ page automatically).
-Select the ‘+’ in the upper right of the Status page):
+To enable the forked repository for CI, activate the repo on the ‘New Project’ page (Note: if you haven’t enabled any projects previously, you’ll be on the ‘New Project’ page automatically).
+Select the ‘Enable project’ in the upper right of the Status page):

 - Click on the ![add icon](images/add_icon.gif) icon to the right of the header bar to enable the project/repos.
 - This brings you to the page with the list of projects in your repo that are yet to be enabled. (**micro-www**)